-61 The Rules also require the participant to comply with the criteria set out in the Master Terms.
-A Participant Agreement with CSCS also covers the admission, suspension and cancellation of participation in CSCS.
-A wide range of entities is provided for as participants.
-Key Consideration 3.
-"An FMI should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements."
-Observed The Draft Amended Rules provide for the ongoing monitoring of participants (Rules 2.4.2 and 8.2 and 8.3).
-These rules are subject to the approval of the Board and Commission.
-CSCS reviews and monitors all dealing members accesses on a periodic basis and ensure that all participants are in compliance with participating requirement and criteria The monitoring arrangements involve an examination by CSCS of the participant's financial and operational capabilities to ensure the participant continues to satisfy the participation criteria.
+The Draft Amended Rules provide for the ongoing monitoring of participants (Rules 2.4.2 and 8.2 and 8.3).
+These rules are subject to the approval of the Board and the Commission.
+CSCS reviews and monitors all dealing members token accesses on a periodic basis and ensure that all participants are in compliance with participating requirement and criteria The monitoring arrangements involve an examination by CSCS of the participant's financial and operational capabilities to ensure the participant continues to satisfy the participation criteria.
 On an annual basis and within 90 days of the financial year-end of the participant, the participant is required to report on their internal controls and procedures, their audit procedures, the monitoring of the internal controls and procedures and their maintenance of securities accounts.
 They are also required to report any material malfunctioning of their controls, procedures and systems as soon as reasonably possible once they are aware.
 The participants are also required to conduct a full DRP test bi-annually and report the results of the tests to CSCS.
 There are also clear procedures within the Draft Amended Rules for the suspension and orderly exit of a participant that breaches or no longer meets the participation requirements.
 These procedures are outlined in Rule 2.8 (Suspension) and Rule 2.12 (Termination).
 The Rules are to be published on the CSCS website once they have been approved by the Board and the Commission.

-ticipation requirements. • • An FMI should identify, monitor and manage the material risks to the FMI arising from tiered participations arrangements.
-CSCS has limited capacity to identify, monitor and manage the material risks arising from tiered participation arrangements due to the existence of an omnibus account structure and because the current Rules do not require participants to provide information on indirect participants.
+Principle 19 Tiered parti cipation requirements.
+An FMI should identify, , monitor and manage the material risks to the FMI arising from tiered participations arrangeme ents.
+Summary narrative CSCS has limited capacity to identify, monitor and manage the material risks arising from tiered participation arrangements due to the existence of an omnibus account structure and because the current Rules do not require participants to provide information on indirect participants.
 Where a participant holds securities for its clients in segregated accounts then CSCS can derive some information.
 However, the Rules do not enable it to actively manage the risks where they may arise.
-Not applicable "An FMI should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the FMI arising from such tiered participation arrangements.
-Not applicable "An FMI should identify material dependencies between direct and indirect participants that might affect the FMI."
-Not applicable"An FMI should identify indirect participants responsible for a significant proportion of transactions processed by the FMI and indirect participants whose transaction volumes or values are large relative to the capacity of the direct participants through which they access the FMI in order to manage the risks arising from these transactions."Not applicable "An FMI should regularly review risks arising from tiered participation arrangements and should take mitigating action when appropriate."
+Rating of Principle Not applicable Key Consideration 1.
+"An FMI should ensure that its rules, procedures, and agreements allow it to gather basic information about indirect participation in order to identify, monitor, and manage any material risks to the FMI arising from such tiered participation arrangements.
+Not applicable Key Consideration 2.
+"An FMI should identify material dependencies between direct and indirect participants that might affect the FMI."
+Not applicable Key Consideration 3.
+"An FMI should identify indirect participants responsible for a significant proportion of transactions processed by the FMI and indirect participants whose transaction volumes or values are large relative to the capacity of the direct participants through which they access the FMI in order to manage the risks arising from these transactions."
+Not applicable Key Consideration 4 "An FMI should regularly review risks arising from tiered participation arrangements and should take mitigating action when appropriate."
+Not applicable